Skip to main content

 Residential mortgages are for domestic properties the owner intends to occupy, the commercial equivalent are for properties that will be used for business purposes.

-They can be used to purchase both commercial and semi-commercial properties, either to operate a business from or to rent out.
+You can buy both commercial and semi-commercial properties.
+Either to operate a business company from, or to rent out to a company or companies.

 Examples of commercial properties: warehouse, office, shop, restaurant, garage, leisure centre, hotel.